 What you can do is offer a sympathetic ear; express your support and pride; and assure your child that basic training won't last forever.
-Soon, your child will graduate and embark upon his or her advanced individual training which is the last phase of training and where they become certified in their MOS (military occupational specialty--the job they'll be doing).
-Often, simply stating your belief in your son or daughter, combined with gentle reminders of the future, will refocus their attention on the destination instead of the arduous journey.
+Soon, your child will graduate and embark upon their advanced individual training which is the last phase of training and where they become certified in their MOS (military occupational specialty--the job they'll be doing).
+Often, simply stating your belief in your child, combined with gentle reminders of the future, will refocus their attention on the destination instead of the arduous journey.

 Remember the thrill you get when someone takes the time to write and mail you a letter instead of shooting off a quick e-mail?
 Servicemembers in basic training are no different.
 Letters from home are welcomed and appreciated.
 For added variety, many parents include an assortment of items.
 Common choices are stamps, cash, phone cards, newspaper clippings, and photographs.

 On occasion, parents discover the drill instructor or training instructor ordered their child to do extra push-ups or chores in order to receive their mail.
 Perceiving the act as punishment, parents question whether they should stop sending letters.

 When asked, the majority of basic trainees agree the letters are worth the extra physical activity.
 Unless your child states otherwise, keep those letters coming.

 Sending Care Packages

 Rules and regulations regarding receipt of care packages during boot camp are different than receiving postal mail.
 The determining factor depends on the branch of service and installation.
 The Army, for example, has strict guidelines governing care package contents.

 Servicemembers know what they can and can't receive.
 If your child requests a particular item, go ahead and send it.